Prag8855/aab/content/guides/residence-permit.md

 - **[Youth mobility visa](/glossary/Youth%20Mobility%20Visa)**
     For Canadian citizens between 18 and 35 years old.
 This residence permit lets you work and travel in Germany.
 It's valid for up to 1 year.
 It's easier to get than the work visa or Blue Card.
 - **[[Au pair visa]]**
     For people who want to be a helper (*[au pair](/glossary/Au%20pair)*) for a host family in Germany.
-You need an au pair contract to apply for the visa.
+You need an au pair contract.
+You must be under 27 years old.[^5] It's valid for up to 1 year.

 If you don't have a job offer: